Noah-Everett/DSPS-Detector/README.md

 ## Installation With Docker

 You can also use [Docker](https://www.docker.com) to run the simulation.
 This is useful if you do not want to install Geant4 and NEST on your system.
-There are pre-built Docker images available on [Docker Hub](https://hub.docker.com/r/noaheverett/dsps).
+There are pre-built Docker images available on [Docker Hub](https://hub.docker.com) at [noaheverett/dsps](https://hub.docker.com/repository/docker/noaheverett/dsps/general).
 You can pull the image with:
 ```
 $ docker pull noaheverett/dsps:<versionNumber>-<architecture (x86 or arm64)>
 ```